flatcar-archive/flatcar-docs/quay-enterprise/upgrade-quay.md

 ## Upgrading Note

-We **highly** recommend performing upgrades during a scheduled maintainence window, as it will require taking the existing cluster down temporarily.
+We **highly** recommend performing upgrades during a scheduled maintenance window, as it will require taking the existing cluster down temporarily.
 We are working to remove this restriction in a future release.

 ## The upgrade process